enzo-project/enzo-dev/doc/manual/source/physics/adaptive_mesh.rst

 an integer multiple more finely resolved than their coarser "parent grids" (with the ratio of resolutions typically, but not necessarily, being 2).
-This method is distinct from cell-based AMR codes in that cells are aggretated into grids, and distinct from oct-tree block structured AMR in that the grids that are created can be of arbitrary size and aspect ratio (i.e., each grid dimension can differe, rather than being a cube) and can be located at arbitrary locations within
+This method is distinct from cell-based AMR codes in that cells are aggregated into grids, and distinct from oct-tree block structured AMR in that the grids that are created can be of arbitrary size and aspect ratio (i.e., each grid dimension can differe, rather than being a cube) and can be located at arbitrary locations within